walles/moar/README.md

 - Enable exiting using ^c (without restoring the screen).

-- Start at a certain line if run as `moar.rb file.txt:42`
+- Start at a certain line if run as `moar file.txt:42`

 - Define 'g' to prompt for a line number to go to.